 John wants to perform as much as he can.
 When not dancing or playing for the NESA Orchestra, John spends his time furthering his instrumental technique and personal artistic choices, researching different musical forms, and composing non-specific musical pieces yet to be released on an instrument.

 When Adrianna isn’t dancing, she’s running.
 She’s currently a member of the San Antonio Christian High School track team and cross country team.
-As one of the top 5 runners on her cross country team, she ran in both the district and state races this fall.
-Her team had a successful year by placing 3rd at the TAPPS State Championship race in Waco, Texas.
+As one of the top runners on her cross country team, she ran in both the district and state races this fall.
+Her team had a successful year by placing 1st in the district meet and 2nd at the TAPPS State Championship race in Waco, Texas.